 Unmanned Research Aircraft Facility (URAF) in partnership with The Plant Accelerator®, University of Adelaide

-URAF invites expressions of interest from Australian plant scientists wishing to undertake pilot projects with the URAF Precision Agriculture Unit at The University of Adelaide.
+URAF invites expressions of interest from Australian plant scientists wishing to undertake projects with the URAF Precision Agriculture Unit at The University of Adelaide.

 Background

 The Unmanned Research Aircraft Facility at the University of Adelaide was established in 2015 to facilitate the use of Remotely Piloted Aircraft Systems for environmental applications in South Australia.